-Since 2008, nearly $30 million in grants have been awarded to grape research projects with which NGWI is associated.
+Since 2008, more than $30 million in grants have been awarded to grape research projects with which NGWI is associated.
 These projects target our four theme areas, outlined below.
-Organized as committees comprised of industry members knowledgeable in each topic area, these theme areas enable us to target needs for further study, and spearhead activities that ensure projects are funded, objectives are achieved and outreach/education efforts are in place to benefit industry.
+These theme area are organized into committees whose members leverage their considerable talent and expertise to help us target needs for further study, organize project teams, seek project funding, remain engaged for the span of the project, and ensure outreach/education efforts are in place so that research outcomes benefit the industry.

 NGWI-supported projects involve multi-disciplinary, multi-institutional, multi-state collaboration and target issues that no single grape sector could adequately address on its own.
-Leadership and funding is provided through creative public-private partnerships among government, academic and nonprofit organizations and private businesses committed to research, development and adoption of best practices in the American grape and wine industries.
+Leadership and funding are provided through creative public-private partnerships among government, academic and nonprofit organizations, and private businesses committed to research, development and adoption of best practices in the American grape and wine industries.

 To learn more about how projects are identified and vetted, check out our Research Process.
 And click Current Research at left to see what we’re working on now.